IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 * Either use the default values pre-filled in the input form, or modify the value and then click the `Submit` button.
 The python application will invoke the predictive model and a risk prediction & probability is returned:

 ![Get the risk percentage as a result](../.gitbook/assets/images/deployment/flaskapp-output.png)

+## (Optional) Update Online Model Deployment

+We have seen how to deploy our machine learning models so they can be called by external consumers.
+Specifically, we have seen how to create an online deployment which will make an instance of the model available to make predictions in real time via an API.
+Over time, these models will eventually need to be updated for any number of reasons.
+In this section, we will explore how you can update the deployment of models without disrupting consumers of the API.

+See the documentations for [updating model deployments](./UpdateModelDeployment.md) for details.

 ## Conclusion